Preamble and Net Procedures- EMCOMM NET

 |You can usually find any repeater outages listed on the web site.|

 |Linking: Send ALL LINKS ON code.
 Wait for system confirmation, which is different depending on where you start from.
 If unsure, send link codes again or ask for confirmation before starting.|

 |Calling all stations to the IRG EMCOMM NET.
 Your Net Control Station this evening is VE___ - my Name is _______ and I am located in ______.||Try to start on time.|

 |Is there any emergency traffic before we start this net?||Pause for 5 seconds.
 See later notes about using consistent pauses.|

 |The EMCOMM Net is heard every Thursday night at 2100 hours on the International Repeater Group system.
 The purpose of this net is to promote and practice emergency communications for the amateur radio operators, and to test the IRG repeater system.|

 |We also have a training topic for tonight, the subject is on ______||Optional.
 Try to keep it less than 10 minutes.|

 |This is a controlled net, and stations will be invited to check in from the repeaters as called by Net Control.
 When your repeater is called, please give your call sign and name only.
 Please use full phonetics for your call sign.
 You can check in as many times as you like, using whatever repeaters you can reach when they are called.|

 |If you have any comments on EMCOMM issues, we will take them at the end of the net.|

-You may find it helpful to download a map of the repeaters and frequencies, it can be found at ve9irg.net, look for the "Network" tab.
+You can download a map of the repeaters and frequencies from ve9irg.net, look for the "Network" tab.